netdata/netdata/docs/concepts/health-monitoring/alerts.md

 ```

 The `lookup` line will use the `anomaly_rate` dimension of the `anomaly_detection.anomaly_rate` ML chart to calculate
-the average [node level anomaly rate](https://learn.netdata.cloud/docs/agent/ml#node-anomaly-rate) over the last 5
+the average node level anomaly rate over the last 5
-minues.
+minutes.

 ## Troubleshooting

-You can compile Netdata with [debugging](/daemon/README.md#debugging) and then set in `netdata.conf`:
+You can compile Netdata with [debugging](https://github.com/netdata/netdata/blob/master/daemon/README.md#debugging) and then set in `netdata.conf`:

 ```yaml
 [ global ]